Practice Emphasis and Experience

 Meet Joe Shaeffer

 A skilled attorney in the areas of employment and civil rights law, Joe Shaeffer is committed to achieving justice for his clients.
-In nine years of private practice–all with MacDonald Hoague and Bayless–he has honed the ability to help people who have been unjustly terminated at work, had their civil rights restricted, or have suffered other forms of harassment or retaliation.
+In over a decade of private practice–all with MacDonald Hoague and Bayless–he has honed the ability to help people who have been unjustly terminated at work, had their civil rights restricted, or have suffered other forms of harassment or retaliation.
 Whether advocating for his client in the courtroom or using his powers of argument and persuasion in pre-trial negotiations, Joe has a passion for righting wrongs and getting results on behalf of his clients.

 People come to him seeking help in recovering unpaid, underpaid or overtime wages or to deal with discipline issues.
 They come to him when they have suffered unfair treatment, harassment or retaliation for taking a stand at work.
 When there is police or government misconduct, housing discrimination, or a work-related abuse, Joe has the background, ability and energy to take a stand for those in need and to make a positive difference in their lives.